-Milan, April 2017 – For the 56th edition of the Salone Internazionale del Mobile in Milan, Knoll presents new collections and iconic designs, which collectively reaffirm the creative vision that has made the company a world-famous brand.
+Milan, 17 April 2018 – At the 57th Salone Internazionale del Mobile, Knoll celebrates its 80th anniversary, presenting new collections and iconic designs that reaffirm the creative vision that has made the brand famous all over the world.

 For Media Requests in France

 LFO_Liza Fitoussi Office

 t. +33 1 48781578

 For Media Requests in Germany, Austria and Switzerland

 For Media Requests in North America